Angiomatoid fibrous histiocytoma

 Angiomatoid fibrous histiocytoma (AFH) is a rare soft tissue cancer that affects children and young adults.
-On November 16, 2020, US MasterChef Junior participant Ben Watkins died from the disease at the age of 14.

 Pathology

 It is characterized by cystic blood-filled spaces and composed of histiocyte-like cells.
 A lymphocytic cuff is common.
 It often simulates a vascular lesion, and was initially described as doing this.

 AFH typically has a chromosomal translocation involving the ATF1 gene -- t(12;16) FUS/ATF1 or t(12;22) EWS/ATF1.